-Until this year, I had not experienced much suffering in my life.
+Until a few years ago, I had not experienced much suffering in my life.
 I didn’t have to look for blessings in disguise; my blessings paraded themselves rather boldly.

 I remember feeling on many occasions like I was living a “charmed” life.
 Inexplicably, I was spared any major trials at all.
 And I was lavished with numerous blessings.